sisyphsu/smart-server-selector/README.md

 `smart-server-selector` is an efficiency terminal tool for backend system development engineer, especially for someone who have bunch of servers to switch.

-It was developed with `golang`, which means it's very clean, no dependency, cross-platform.
+It was developed with `golang`, which means it's very clean, no dependency and cross-platform.

 In terms of features, it support keyword search, which could help you find server by hostname, ip, description, etc quickly.